Icinga/icinga2/doc/10-icinga-template-library.md

-apt_timeout             | **Optional.** Seconds before plugin times out (default: 10). apt_only_critical       | **Optional.** Only warn about critical upgrades. apt_list                | **Optional.** List packages available for upgrade.
+apt_timeout             | **Optional.** Seconds before plugin times out (default: 10). apt_only_critical       | **Optional.** Only warn about critical upgrades. apt_list                | **Optional.** List packages available for upgrade. apt_packages_warning    | **Optional.** Minimum number of packages available for upgrade to return WARNING status.
+Default is 1 package.

 ### breeze <a id="plugin-check-command-breeze"></a>